 Renewal of the residence card has to be demanded at the commune between the 45th and 30th day before its expiration date.
-When applied for in time, but the Aliens Office cannot timely prolong the card, a paper document temporarily covering the right to residence is issued by the commune, named an Annex 15.5
+When it is applied for in time, but the Immigration Office cannot timely prolong the card, a paper document temporarily covering the right to residence is issued by the commune.
+This document is named an “Annex 15”.

 Article 76 Aliens Decree.

 Article 49/2(2)(3) Aliens Act.